T3DocumentationStarter/Public-Info-055/Documentation/Faq/Administration.rst

 #.
 Upgrade TYPO3
 #.
 Download the zipped version from Pizpalue from Github
 #.
 Delete the file :file:`../Initialisation/data.xml` as well as the folder :file:`../Initialisation/data.xml.files`
 #.
-Upload the extension to the server
+Upload the extension directory to the server
 #.
-Install the extension
+Install the extension pizpalue in the extension manager
 #.
-Include statics for root template
+Include pizpalue "Include static (from extensions)" on root template
 #.
-Include Page TS config on root page (page properties - Resources)
+Include pizpalue "Page TS config" on root page (page properties - Resources)